 Jean has been associated with the Project since its early conception and worked as the administrator for a while.
 Jean joined the board of directors shortly after this and continues to support the Project.
 Jean is an active member of Bromsgrove community and works in a local middle school.

 Robert has leadership skills from his days working with the scouts and manning.
 He undertakes voluntary work with NewStarts in Bromsgrove, where he helps to refurbish furniture.

 Luke has been co-opted onto the Board of Trustees and will be formally appointed at the next AGM in June 2018.
 He is a serving District and County Councillor.

 Chief Executive Officer – Jackie Hooper

-Jackie’s passion for supporting, enabling and advocating on behalf of young people led her to become another of the founder members of The Basement, having already worked with young people for about 20 years.
-She has been involved in youth service, outreach, youth centres, the youth enquiry service, schools, behavioural support, sexual health advice and also peer mentoring.
-Jackie has lived in Bromsgrove for 30 years and enjoys keeping fit and gardening.
+Jackie’s passion for supporting, enabling and advocating on behalf of young people led her to become another of the founder members of The Basement, having already worked with young people for a number of years.
+She has been involved in work for Youth Services, including outreach, youth centres, the youth enquiry service, schools, behavioural support, sexual health advice and also peer mentoring before coming to work for The Basement 7 years ago.

 Finance and Admin Manager – Sarah Yates